 In 2010, neuroscientists at Princeton University discovered the ability of stories to “sync” the brains of storytellers and their listeners.
 The fMRI imaging revealed that when one person told a story to another, both individuals’ brains displayed nearly identical activity across most areas.
 This phenomenon was repeated with each of the pairs in the study.

 Is it any wonder that stories sell better than a list of facts?

 Many marketers and salespeople have realized that storytelling plays an important part in gaining new customers, so they’re using case studies and customer stories in their marketing and sales conversations.

 But not just any story has the ability to motivate a prospect to buy now, and buy from your company rather than a competitor.
-There are two traps that marketers and salespeople fall into when telling customer stories: not understanding the danger of the status quo, and not truly differentiating their product/service’s value.
+There are two traps that marketers and salespeople fall into when telling customer stories: not understanding the danger of the status quo, and not truly differentiating the value of their product or service.

-To result in a purchase, a story has to illuminate the cost of the status quo and the benefits of change as well as demonstrate that the prospects’ pain cannot be truly solved with any solution other than yours.
+To result in a purchase, a story has to illuminate the cost of the status quo and the benefits of change as well as demonstrate that the prospects’ pain cannot be fully solved with any other solution.
 Let’s look at each of these requirements and how to use them to boost the effectiveness of your case studies.

 1. Reveal the Cost of the Status Quo

 Several studies show that 60-70% of enterprise sales opportunities end with the prospect not making a decision.
 The status quo is your biggest competition for two main reasons:

 - Time Scarcity: Today’s companies are operating “lean and mean” — there’s more work and fewer people to get the work done.
 Prospects are stressed about everything that they need to accomplish in the time that they have available, and it’s easy to put off buying decisions that take up additional time.